rbaiju15/rishba15.github.io/internal-portfolio-links/parts-documentation.md

 </details>
 <details>
 <summary>The Part I Chose</summary>
 The part I chose is a 300A Bussmann Forklift Fuse.
 Since there is an option with my motor to provide 300 amps for 30 seconds, I had to choose a fuse with such a rating.
 This is the main fuse protecting the drive circuit.
-However, I also needed to integrate a smaller fuse to protect the control circuit.
-For this I chose a small 100A fuse. this would prevent the control circuit from burning out, thus preventing me from turning the kart on and off.
+However, I also needed to integrate a smaller fuse to protect the startup circuit.
+For this I chose a small 100A fuse.
+This would prevent the control circuit from burning out, thus preventing me from turning the kart on and off.
 </details>

 </details>